JiayuuWang/JiayuuWang.github.io/_pages/about.md

 # 🚀 Projects (selected)
 <div markdown="1">
 ## 🔥**Auto-Cursor** [link](https://github.com/JiayuuWang/Auto-Cursor) (Oct 2025)
-Auto-Cursor is **THE FIRST**(best of my knowledge) GUI-native orchestration layer that pilots the Cursor IDE like a human operator.
+Auto-Cursor is **THE FIRST** (to the best of my knowledge) GUI-native orchestration layer that pilots the Cursor IDE like a human operator.
 By combining large language models, visual grounding, and deterministic automation, the project explores how agents can build software without being confined to command-line tooling.

 ### Why Through GUI?